Fumnanya92/Darey.io_Projects/Cloud_Services/Aws/configuring-Auto-scaling-with-ALB-using-launch-template.md

   - **User Data:** Enter any user data scripts or cloud-init directives to run on instance launch.
   - **IAM Role:** Assign an IAM role if necessary.
   - **Monitoring, Tenancy, etc.:** Configure additional settings as needed.
 - After configuring all necessary settings, click the "Create launch template" button at the bottom of the page to save your template.

+# Task 2: Set Up Auto Scaling Group

+## Step 1: Navigate to the EC2 Service
+- Log in to the [AWS Management Console](https://aws.amazon.com/console/).
+- In the top navigation bar, click on "Services" and select "EC2."

+## Step 2: Access Auto Scaling Groups
+- In the EC2 dashboard, look at the left navigation pane.
+- Click on "Auto Scaling Groups" under the "Auto Scaling" section.

+## Step 3: Create a New Auto Scaling Group
+- Click the "Create Auto Scaling group" button located at the top of the Auto Scaling Groups page.

+## Step 4: Choose a Launch Template
+- Select "Use Launch Template" option.
+- From the dropdown menu, choose the launch template you created previously.

+## Step 5: Configure Auto Scaling Group Settings
+- **Group Name:** Enter a unique name for your Auto Scaling group.
+- **Launch Template Version:** Select the appropriate version of the launch template if applicable.
+- **Desired Capacity:** Specify the initial number of instances you want running in this group.
+- **Minimum Capacity:** Set the minimum number of instances the group should maintain.
+- **Maximum Capacity:** Set the maximum number of instances the group can scale out to.

+## Step 6: Set Up Additional Configurations
+- **Network Settings:**
+  - Select the VPC where your instances will be launched.
+  - Choose one or more subnets within the selected VPC for the instances.
+- **Load Balancing (Optional):**
+  - If you have a load balancer, choose whether to attach it to your Auto Scaling group.
+  - Select the appropriate target group or classic load balancer.
+- **Scaling Policies:**
+  - Configure policies to define how your Auto Scaling group scales in and out.
+  - Set thresholds and actions based on CloudWatch alarms or custom metrics.
+- **Instance Protection (Optional):** Enable instance protection to prevent specific instances from being terminated during a scale-in event.
+- **Health Checks:**
+  - Select whether to use EC2 or ELB health checks.
+  - Set the health check grace period.

+- After configuring all necessary settings, click the "Create Auto Scaling group" button at the bottom of the page to finalize the setup.